Bismuth-Consultancy-BV/MLOPs/README.md

 # Notes
 - We have provided a basic example file in this repo.
 You can find it in the `hip/` folder.
+- This plugin installs quite a few dependencies.
+You can find them in `requirements.txt`